PaperMC/Folia/REGION_LOGIC.md

 ### Implementation variables

-The implemnetation variables control how aggressively the regioniser will maintain regions and merge regions.
+The implementation variables control how aggressively the regioniser will maintain regions and merge regions.

 #### Recalculation count